bierteam/housekeeping-pwa/README.md

+# Housekeeping-PWA
-# This is a housekeeping app.
-It can be used to help you track your chores and tasks around the house.
+## A Housekeeping app to help you keep track of your chores and tasks around the house

+Planned:

+Recurring schedule

+Point/reward system

+Time limits

+Progressive web app

+@Bierteam 2020